Find the constraint.

 If you are not sure where the problem is:

-Start with the Lead Leakage Sprint.
+Start with the Revenue Constraint Monitor.

 Then narrow it down